 ECMC Foundation will review each proposed project and make funding decisions based on the following criteria:

-- Present a clear and innovative (defined as a new approach that departs from typical practice) solution or action in response to a postsecondary CTE challenge
+- Presents a clear and innovative (defined as a new approach that departs from typical practice) solution or action in response to a postsecondary CTE challenge

-- Address a specific, key issue within postsecondary CTE
+- Addresses a specific, key issue within postsecondary CTE

 Eligibility